Charles B. Rangel Graduate Fellowship

 Goes By: Rangel

-Rangel Fellows are expected to obtain a degree in international affairs or another area of relevance to the work of the Foreign Service (such as public administration, public policy, business administration, foreign languages, economics, political science, or communications) at a graduate or professional school approved by the Rangel Program.
+Rangel Fellows are expected to obtain a degree in international affairs or another area of relevance to the work of the Foreign Service (such as public administration, public policy, business administration, foreign languages, economics, political science, or communications) at a graduate or professional school approved by the Rangel Program and maintain a cumulative GPA of at least 3.2 throughout their period of study.
+Following graduation, Rangel Fellows must commit to a minimum of five years of service as a Foreign Service Officer.

 |Year(s) of Application